Steven Gregory has practiced law and Disruptive Resolution for 28 years.

 Mr. Gregory’s volunteer work includes former service as a member of the board of directors of Indian Rivers Mental Health Center, a non-profit agency providing mental health services in west Alabama and former volunteer attorney for the International Refugee Assistance Project, a non-profit immigrant advocacy organization in New York.

-Steven Gregory’s interests outside the law include his farm, sports and exotic cars, reading and writing novels, and trading and investing.
-But Mr. Gregory strives to integrate work and life in the manner recently articulated by Amazon founder and Washington Post owner Jeff Bezos.
+Interests outside the law include Steven’s farm, sports and exotic cars, reading and writing novels, and trading and investing.
+But he strives to integrate work and life in the manner recently articulated by Amazon founder and Washington Post owner Jeff Bezos.
 Bezos suggests that “work-life balance” is a “debilitating phrase” and that instead we should strive for “work-life harmony.”
 More on work-life harmony can be found in this article from CNN.